o1-labs/Archive-Node-API/README.md

 ## Benchmarking

-To run a benchmark on the Typescript GraphQL server, you will need to have a running Postgres instance to connect to.
+To run a benchmark on the Typescript GraphQL server, you will need to have a running Lightnet instance to connect to.
 See the [Running tests](#running-tests) section if you still need to run the setup.

 You will also need to run the server to run the benchmarks.
 For example, to run the server in development mode, run the following command: